 Because not all hair is impacted by one laser hair removal treatment, it’s important to keep a regular schedule for sessions.
 Depending on the area treated, most people require 5 to 10 laser hair removal treatments to reach the desired, hair-free results.
 Since these sessions are scheduled ten weeks apart, new hair follicles will be impacted each time, leading to smoother skin after each treatment.

 If you’re ready to see if laser hair removal is right for you, contact Body Details True Laser Hair and Tattoo Removal.
 With a professional and team of certified medical specialists, several locations throughout South Florida, a free lifetime guarantee, and convenient night and weekend hours, we give you an experience like no other.
-Schedule your free consultation online at www.bodydetails.com or call 866-708-8645 today.
+Our expects answer all your questions about laser hair removal and what to expect during our complimentary consultations.
+Schedule your free consultation online, visit one of our laser centers near you or call 866-708-8645 today.